yerv000/how_to-ruby_from_source/README.md

 The following steps detail an approach to use on a Debian derived distributions (Linux Mint, Ubuntu, etc).

-**All commands are performed from in the user's home directory unless otherwise stated.**
+**All commands are performed from the user's home directory unless otherwise stated.**

 ## Build tools and libraries